 Theodore’s father was from Lefkás and his mother from Sparta although he was brought up on Manhattan’s lower east side in the USA.

 When he visited Lefkás he created a sub series from his Infinity Fields series of paintings.
 This was from 1970 until his death in 1997.
 It was expressionistic in style his paintings.

 He is honoured on the island by having the Theodore Stamos exhibition hall bear his name as well as exhibiting his work.
 He also has the honour of having a street named after him.
 Here is the Wikipedia entry on Theodore Stamos.

 He is the second part of my Greek painters series:-

-Other series include Greek Poets, Authors, Musicians, Famous Greeks, Foreigners with an interest in Greece and Rural Villages in Lefkás.
-All the links can be found here Series links.
+Other series include Greek Poets, Authors, Painters, Art, Musicians, Museums, specialist fields of Interest, Conversation, Famous Greeks, Foreigners with an interest in Greece, Greek islands and Rural Villages in Lefkás.
+All the links can be found here: Series links.

 Do you have any artists in your country that you think the world needs to know about?